NSW drivers are now facing an even greater chance of being drug tested, after police have linked crashes to drug use.

 If you wish to plead guilty, a good lawyer will be able to prepare your case thoroughly and explain your situation to the court persuasively, giving you the highest chance of avoiding a conviction and licence disqualification – especially if the level of drugs in your system is low because you took them on an earlier day.

-You will be able to avoid a conviction and keep your licence if you (or your lawyer) can convince the magistrate to give you a ‘section 10’ – which means guilty but no criminal record.
+You will be able to avoid a conviction and keep your licence if you (or your lawyer) can convince the magistrate to give you a ‘section 10 dismissal or conditional release order’ – which means guilty but no criminal record.